-Order the pan-fried prawns in chipotle butter, charred lime and charred focaccia and when you’re work mates ask you the following day why your mouth is watering, while you stare at the ceiling, just bring their focus to your memory of the focaccia you used to wipe the plate clean of the incredible sauce and they’ll understand.
+Order the pan-fried prawns in chipotle butter, lime and focaccia and when your work mates ask you the following day why your mouth is watering, while you stare at the ceiling, just bring their focus to your memory of the softness of the charred bread, used to wipe the plate clean of the incredible sauce and they’ll understand.
 They’ll understand.

 Medium plates: I know, we ordered loads and there was nothing left people, NOTHING – plates clean.
 So, the mushroom medley with seaweed butter, crispy nori & Asian greens.
 A mammoth plate of sensations that burst in your mouth with flavour, texture and mushroom love.
 If you’re a vegan or even if you’re not, this is not a plate to wonder about, order it and enjoy.